Rob Jackson (American football): 2008 season

 Jackson was selected by the Washington Redskins in the seventh round (242nd overall) of the 2008 NFL draft on April 27, 2008.
 The pick represented the Redskins’ ninth pick of the 2008 Draft.
 He made his NFL debut against the Dallas Cowboys in Week 4 of the 2008 season.
 Jackson finished his rookie season playing in only three games and recording only a single tackle.

 2009 season

 On September 5, 2009, Jackson was waived by the Redskins.
 He was signed to the Redskins' practice squad the next day.

 Jackson was promoted to the active roster on November 30, 2009, due to injury of Jeremy Jarmon.

 2010 season

 On September 4, 2010, Jackson was released by the Redskins.

 The next day, he was signed to the Redskins' practice squad again.
 Originally being a defensive end, Jackson was converted into an outside linebacker when the Redskins switched to a 3-4 defense in the 2010 NFL season.

 Jackson was promoted to the active 53-man roster on December 20, 2010, due to Brian Orakpo suffering a groin injury.
-In the Week 16 of the against the Jacksonville Jaguars, Jackson recorded his first career sack, which helped the Redskins beat the Jaguars in overtime.
+In the Week 16 game against the Jacksonville Jaguars, Jackson recorded his first career sack, which helped the Redskins beat the Jaguars in overtime.